EdgeVerve/oe-batch-processing/README.md

 ## Solution

-Since file reading and processing is very processor intensive, the *batch-processing* module is kept separate from the *oe-cloud* application, and it is run in a separate *NodeJS* VM.
+Since file reading and processing is very processor intensive, the *batch-processing* module is kept separate from the *oe-Cloud* application, and it is run in a separate *NodeJS* VM.
 This also means that the *batch-processing* module can be scaled separately.
-The module uses http REST API of the *oe-cloud* application to load the data into the application database.
+The module uses http REST API of the *oe-Cloud* application to load the data into the application database.

 This ensures that -